octo-technology/OpenTezos/docs/explorer/private-indexer.md

 ```

-You can find all the available endpoints here: [https://tzstats.com/docs/api#explorer-endpoints](https://tzstats.com/docs/api#explorer-endpoints)
+All the available endpoints can be found here: [https://tzstats.com/docs/api#explorer-endpoints](https://tzstats.com/docs/api#explorer-endpoints)

 # Setting up a private indexer for a public network